lammps/lammps/doc/github-development-workflow.md

 # Outline of the GitHub Development Workflow

-This purpose of this document is to provide a point of reference for the core LAMMPS developers and other LAMMPS contibutors to understand the choices the LAMMPS developers have agreed on.
+This purpose of this document is to provide a point of reference for the core LAMMPS developers and other LAMMPS contributors to understand the choices the LAMMPS developers have agreed on.
 Git and GitHub provide the tools, but do not set policies, so it is up to the developers to come to an agreement as to how to define and interpret policies.
 This document